cheatham1/GetStartedBook/find_the_higgs_2.md

 Select:

-* Number of Jets = 0
+* Number of Jets = 0 : We have decided this analysis is specifically with zero jets
-* Reconstructed Dilepton Mass < 75 GeV
+* Reconstructed Dilepton Mass < 75 GeV :
 * Total Lepton Transverse Momentum > 30 GeV
-* Missing Transverse Momentum > 40 GeV
+* Missing Transverse Momentum > 40 GeV : This cut should remove alot of Z background since there tends to be little missing transverse m
-* Opening Angle between Leptons < 80
+* Opening Angle between Leptons < 80 : We know that the opening angle between leptons for $$H\rightarrow WW$$ peaks tends to be small whereas for Z events the opening angle tends to be large.

 The dominant background after all these cuts in the